top of page

 About Graduate Student Association (GSA) GSA is the largest postgraduate student association in Australia.
 It is the independent representative organisation to all (post)graduate coursework and research students at the University of Melbourne.
 It advocates for graduate student interests to the University and wider community, and provides enrichment opportunities and support services to students.
 At the time of writing GSA represents 36,000 students / members and supports over 160 self-organising student clubs.
 The Challenge: The cost of living had become the single greatest issue for postgraduate students represented by GSA.
 This was the single greatest issue raised by a survey of more than 7,000 students about their experiences as student, and reports of homelessness and other crises among students were becoming increasingly common.
 GSA was finding itself redirecting resources away from its historically core functions of advocacy, community building, and academic and career support; and towards the provision of food and other cost of living relief. ] GSA wanted to respond to this crisis by developing a suite of programs and/or services to improve the situation for graduate students.
 They wanted ones that would make a meaningful difference to the lives of students but also be sustainable for the organisation to manage and deliver well into the future.
 The Solution: The project is still underway.
 Swick Learning has commenced a three stage project to develop these services.
 First, we will explore the feasibility of the ten most promising interventions GSA could make on this issue, devleoping a mini business case for each.
 Second, an optimal mix of these ideas will be progressed to implementation, where personnel will be trained and the services will be developed in time to support students commencing in 2025.
 The Impact: The project is ongoing.
 We look forward to updating this section in 2025.

-• Field-testing student engagement strategies for [a unique student accommodation facility]
+• Field-testing student engagement strategies for a unique hall of residence.

-About the Client: Specific details of the client will remain confidential.
-The client is an experienced medium-sized student accommodation provider.
+The Client: Specific details of the client will remain confidential.
+The client is an multi-site student accommodation provider.
 The Challenge: The client had a unique student accommodation facility with dissatisfied residents.
-Its team in this particular geographic area were struggling to create a student experience as captivating as its other facilities in that region, which possessed many advantages this property did not.
-The gap between the students' expectations at this property, which were informed by their observations of their peers' experience at the other nearby properties, was a growing source of dissatisfaction and was creating revenue risk.
+Its team in this particular geographic area were struggling to create a student experience as captivating as its other facilities in that region, partly because those other residences possessed some advantages this property did not.
+The gap between the students' expectations at this property, which were informed by their observations of their peers' experience at the other nearby properties, was a growing source of dissatisfaction and was creating revenue risk for the client.
 The Solution: Swick Learning quickly identified there was no genuine experimentation occurring in the attempts to engage students.
 There was little variation in the attempts being made and the results of new attempts to engage students was not being recorded.
 We developed a series of events to be delivered to the students where each event represented a possible student engagement strategy that could be taken forward by the organisation.
 Each event also doubled as a focus group, where students shared feedback about the provider and the programs to Swick personnel, while being entertained by the event activation.
 This series generated layers of useful data that could be used to co-design a better student engagement framework with the client.
 The Impact: The resulting feedback was both candid and trustworthy, and provided a clear path forward: the provider needed to deliver two streams of programming, with two different sets of objectives, to suit the two main types of students in the community.
 The provider implemented the strategy from the workpapers and immediately enjoyed improved results.

-• Guiding a [large student accommodation provider] through a university's comprehensive approved provider process
+• Guiding a large commercial student accommodation provider through a university's comprehensive approved provider process

 The Client: Details of the client remain confidential.
 The client is a large commercial owner-operator of student accommodation facilities.
 The Challenge: The client had opened a new facility on the physical boundary of a Australian university in one of Australia's largest cities.
 It had no formal relationship with that university, but would almost certainly fill up with a majority of its residents.
 The provider was seeking a formal 'approved provider' status with the university so it could freely communicate with the university about challenges and opportunities, and generally work together in the spirit of partnership.
 However the university was wary of endorsing for-profit student accommodation providers and, as a result, was rolling out a detailed and rigorous approval process at the time, which no other providers had experienced before.
 The Solution: Swick Learning guided the provider through the process.
 It interpreted and clarified the requirements from the university's process; conducted a review of the provider's relevant policies and procedures (including creating new ones where required), and preparing the provider for an in-person assessment day.
 The Impact: The provider was approved by the university and the relationship between the two organisations has developed to support them collaborating in other ways.
 The provider has also embedded the new policies and procedures into its operating rhythm.